GrumpyOldTroll/multicast-ingest-platform/README.md

 ## Checking the basics

 You might want to make sure there's not some external kind of block happening.
 For this, I generally try receiving a trickle stream I leave running for this purpose on 23.212.185.4->232.1.1.1.
-You can run a receiver for it directly on your ingest platform to ensure the ingest platform's network can successfully discover and ingest the traffic at all:
+You can run a receiver for it manually on your ingest platform to ensure the ingest platform's network can successfully discover and ingest the traffic at all:

 ~~~
 SOURCEIP=23.212.185.4